Repayment rules

 • Your repayment period lasts up to 35 years.

 • You never have to pay more than 4 per cent of your income above the ability threshold.
-If you are single with no children, that threshold is 100 per cent of the national minimum wage.
+If you are single without children, this threshold is 100 per cent of the national minimum wage.
 In all other cases it is 143 per cent.

 • You always pay by direct debit.